AllanWang/KAU/README.md

 ### FragmentUtils
 > Extends Fragment
-* Directly put extras into a fragment; if a bundle does not exist, it will be created
+* `withBundle` Directly put extras into a fragment; if a bundle does not exist, it will be created

 ### IIconUtils
 > Extends [IIcon](https://github.com/mikepenz/Android-Iconics)
-* toDrawable method that only requires a context; defaults to a white icon of size 24dp and uses a ColorStateList to allow for dimming
+* `toDrawable` method that only requires a context; defaults to a white icon of size 24dp and uses a ColorStateList to allow for dimming

 ### Utils [Misc]
 > Extends Int